johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-04-06-eslint-your-csharp-in-vs-code-with-roslyn-analyzers/index.md

 dotnet_diagnostic.IDE0058.severity = none
 dotnet_diagnostic.IDE0160.severity = none
 ```

+What we're doing here is saying "upgrade all [style rules](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/style-rules/) to be errors, but `IDE0008`, `IDE0058` and `IDE0160` (which are style rules) - ignore those; don't tell me about them".

 Now I'm not going to be bothered by those errors in future.
 Great.